-I'm a cinematographer and documentary filmmaker with over 30 years experience.
-To date, I've made over two dozen films ranging from adventure, wildlife, science, and cultural events and issues.
+I'm a cinematographer, documentary filmmaker, and photographer with over 30 years experience.
+Starting as a cameraman with the ABC in the early 1980s, I moved on to filming and directing documentaries from the early 1990s.
+To date, I've made over two dozen films ranging from adventure, wildlife, science, and cultural events.

-I give talks and workshops on production; having done workshops at DocFrest in Sheffield UK, workshops in central Queensland, and given talks and workshops in Uzbekistan via the Organization for Security and Co-operation in Europe (OSCE) and UNESCO.
+Aside from production work, I've given talks and workshops on documentaries; workshops at DocFrest in Sheffield UK, as well as in Uzbekistan via the Organization for Security and Co-operation in Europe (OSCE) and UNESCO.

-I've received cinematography awards via the Australian Cinematography Society (ACS) and a BANFF Rockie Award for directing "Ted's Evolution".
+I've received cinematography awards from the Australian Cinematography Society (ACS) and a BANFF Rockie Award for directing "Ted's Evolution".